Trick Measurement Techniques

 Length of coiled cable

 You do not have to uncoil a cable or cable housing to measure its length with reasonable accuracy.
 When it is coiled, its length is π (pi, about 3.14) times the diameter of the coil, times the number of turns.
 Count the full turns (on the right in the image below), add the fractional turn (on the left), and any excess that is uncoiled.
 Measure the diameter and do the math (easy enough with a calculator), or adjust the coil's diameter to match an entry in the table below and read off the length.
 The larger sizes in the table are for stiff index-compatible cable housing.
-Results are good enough unless the cable is very close to the needed length.
+Results are good enough unless the cable is possibly just short of the needed length.

 The photo below gives an example: 3.2 inch diameter coil, 4 1/2 turns, so 45 inches.
 3.5 inches are free on one end, 4 inches on the other.
 Total, 52.5 inches.
 Subtract a couple of inches to be safe.